VictorAlbertos/RxCache/README.md

 PolicyHeapCache
 ---------------
+**Important:** This configuration will not have any effect if you exclude Guava dependency, as it is already explained at the Setup section.

 PolicyHeapCache sets the percentage to be used for the the in memory cache layer, based on the total heap memory available.

 ```java